ji227/Jesse-Iriah-s-Lab-Hub/Lab 4/README.md

     <img src="https://github.com/ji227/Jesse-Iriah-s-Lab-Hub/blob/Fall2025/Lab%204/Deliverables/pi%2Bdisplay_measurements.jpg?raw=true" width="350" alt="Pi and OLED Assembly Measurements" />

   - Final layout sketch:
     - Description: *The sketch below shows the fixed physical arrangement of components: The **OLED Display** is centered at the top.
-The **Raspberry Pi** is mounted upside down to route the USB-C power cable out the top-right corner.
+The **Raspberry Pi** is placed upside down to route the USB-C power cable out the top-right corner.
 The rotary encoder is on the bottom-left, and the joystick is on the bottom-right.
 The I2C SHIM's role as the connection point is highlighted.*
 	 <img src="https://github.com/ji227/Jesse-Iriah-s-Lab-Hub/blob/Fall2025/Lab%204/Deliverables/partD_prototypeSketch.jpg?raw=true" width="350" alt="Pi and OLED Assembly Measurements" />

   - Cardboard prototype: